Willendless/Pintos/doc/project1.md

 #### Rationale

+1. Using lock but not semaphore
+    + only the owner of lock can release it.

 ## Additional Questions

 ### Question 1

-+ name: sc-bad-sp.c
+name: sc-bad-sp.c
-    + in line 18, using x86 assembly code, first store the number  and then executing systam call.
++ in line 18, using inline assembly code, first store a invalid number into *%esp* and then executing systam call.

 ### Question 2